With your support, we help shelter pets in Fairfax County

-More than 5,000 animals, including cats, dogs, small mammals, reptiles and livestock, come to the Fairfax County Animal Shelter each year.
-The shelter opens its doors—and its heart—to care for each and every animal.
-But, the shelter can’t do it alone.
-Thankfully, the Friends of the Fairfax County Animal Shelter is here to help.
-Through donor and volunteer support, we provide medical care, food, supplies and so much more to help the shelter care for these loving animals.
-In doing so, we help save lives—together.
+Each year, nearly 5,000 pets, including cats, dogs, small mammals, reptiles and livestock, come to the Fairfax County Animal Shelter.
+The Shelter opens its doors—and its heart—to care for each and every pet.
+But the Shelter can’t do it alone.
+Thankfully, Friends of the Fairfax County Animal Shelter is here to help.
+With donor and volunteer support, Friends funds important needs throughout the Shelter such as behavioral training and dental or medical care beyond what the shelter’s budget can provide.

-The FFCAS is an independent 501(c)(3) all-volunteer organization, and not a part of the Fairfax County government.
-All donations are tax-deductible to the extent provided by law and are gratefully accepted, no matter the amount.
+Friends is an independent 501(c)(3) nonprofit organization, and not a part of the Fairfax County government.
+Click here to make a tax-deductible donation today.

 Latest from FFCAS

 Pinot’s Palette in Dulles and Friends joined canvases on October 16, 2018, for our Pet Project Paint and Sip fundraiser.
 We had a great time painting renditions of our personal pets, while also...
 READ MORE

 Have you checked out our latest news letter?
 Find out what’s been going on with Friends–we’ve been busy!
 Read it here.
 READ MORE

 Shop Modell’s through October 11, present this coupon at check out, and we both win!
 You can either print it or show it on your device.
 Click here to download the coupon, good...
 READ MORE

 Learn more about BISSELL’S efforts on behalf of shelter pets by clicking the logo: READ MORE

 Our summer newsletter is the hottest thing around and makes for great beach reading material!
 Check it out here.
 READ MORE

 Katie came into the shelter as a stray, with masses all over her body—the most noticeable one was a golf-ball sized mass on the top of her head.
 Despite this, anyone who saw...
 READ MORE